 Ecamm’s made a lot of changes recently and they brought in like interview mode.
 And that has definitely changed the way that you, you know, bring guests on, but it’s still not intuitive in my view, it’s still a lot of configuration.

 But I find that StreamYard wins the day when it comes to being able to add more guests and add them in easily.
-So the other thing that StreamYard does that Ecamm doesn’t do is that you can live stream on a mobile device technically with StreamYard but you can’t do that with Ecamm live.
+The other thing that StreamYard does that Ecamm doesn’t do is that you can live stream on a mobile device technically with StreamYard but you can’t do that with Ecamm live.

 Why?
 Because when you are using StreamYard, you can actually load it on your computer, on Safari, sorry, load on your iPad, or load it on your mobile device, using Safari.

 And that will technically work.
-So you can use that to live stream with, whereas Ecamm live, it’s on your Mac and it’s Mac only.
+You can use that to live stream with, whereas Ecamm live, it’s on your Mac and it’s Mac only.
 And if it doesn’t work, if you don’t have a mobile, if you have a mobile, you can’t actually use Ecamm live to live stream with.

-So you can set the camera that you want.
+You can set the camera that you want.
 You can set the audio that you want.
 Green screen if that really is your thing.
 I don’t do green screen.
 And then you would enter the broadcast studio.
 So it’s really easy to get started.
 And then you would add yourself to the stream.

 That’s all in the brand section.
 In terms of overlays, it’s all here.
-So it’s not really like you don’t have to go to lots of places to figure out where things are and you don’t have to go to lots of places to add things to the live stream, which I think makes a big difference because when you’re on a live stream, there’s a lot going on.
+It’s not really like you don’t have to go to lots of places to figure out where things are and you don’t have to go to lots of places to add things to the live stream, which I think makes a big difference because when you’re on a live stream, there’s a lot going on.

 You’re trying to present content, you’re trying to monitor, you know, the feed.
 You’re making sure that everything’s coming through properly.
 You have to remember your name and remember what you’re going to say.

 And in terms of adding a guest, incredibly easy.
 All you need to do is click on this invite button here.
 And then you get this link and then you send that to your guests.
 And then they pretty much join via that.
-So it’s like literally a couple of clicks, couple of clicks here and there to do stuff.
+It’s like literally a couple of clicks, couple of clicks here and there to do stuff.

 And incredibly easy.
 I also find, let’s go back to me now, ’cause it’s all about all about me.
 I also find that with these live streaming software providers, there’s big communities, right?
 There’s big Facebook groups for Ecamm live.
 There’s big Facebook groups with StreamYard, and there’s a lot of support.